 Here are two diseases that are easy to confuse: pemphigus vulgaris and bullous pemphigoid.
 Both diseases are characterized by bullae (big, blister-like skin lesions) and both have “pemphig” in their names (“pemphig-” comes from the Greek pemphix, meaning blister, so that makes sense).
 So what are the differences between the two?

 Pemphigus vulgaris, not surprisingly, is the most common type of pemphigus (“vulgar-” comes from the Latin vulgaris, meaning the general public).
 It occurs primarily in adults between the ages of 30 and 60, and is characterized by big, flaccid bullae that burst easily (in most patients, you’ll see more ruptured, scab-covered bullae than intact ones).
 Patients often present first with oral bullae and ulcerations, and later develop bullae on the skin.

 If you do immunofluorescence on the skin, you’ll see a kind of outlining of each individual epidermal cell (because there are autoantibodies bound to the junctions between the cells).
 Treatment consists of immunosuppressive agents; prognosis is variable, but many patients have a higher than normal mortality rate.

-In bullous pemphigoid, patients have autoantibodies – but they are against the basement membrane of the epidermis, not against epidermal cell junctions.
+In bullous pemphigoid, the antibodies are directed against hemidesmosomes (specialized intercellular junctions that attach epithelial cells to the basement membrane).
 This means that the bullae are actually subepidermal, so they are less fragile than those of pemphigus vulgaris (if you see a patient with bullous pemphigoid, you’ll see lots of intact, tense bullae, rather than a bunch of ruptured bullae covered with scabs).
 The immunofluorescence pattern is correspondingly different – you’ll see just a line at the base of the epidermis (rather than the lace-like outlining of epidermal cells you see in pemphigus vulgaris).